 To some borrowers, that might seem a little strange.
 After all, if you’re getting a loan for $200,000, it takes about the same amount of work to originate the loan as it would for a $400,000 loan.
 Yet there’s a chance the borrower paying for a bigger mortgage will pay a higher amount.

-When deciding how much you’re willing to pay in mortgage origination fees, it’s important to consider your interest rate and other fees you might be paying.
+When deciding how much you’re willing to pay for a loan origination fee, it’s important to consider interest rates and other fees you might be paying.

-Realize that mortgage origination fees (and points, too) can be rolled into your mortgage.
-So if you decide not to pay the fees with cash out of your pocket, they could be added to your mortgage balance — and then you’re paying interest on them.
+Realize that a mortgage loan origination fee (and points, too) can be rolled into your mortgage.
+So if you decide not to pay the fees with cash out of your pocket, they could be added to your mortgage balance — and then you must pay interest on them.
 Carefully consider this as well when deciding how to proceed.

-You’re already paying quite a bit for your mortgage, so it makes sense to reduce your mortgage origination fees.
+You’re already paying quite a bit for your mortgage, so it makes sense to try to reduce your loan origination fee.
 After all, every little bit saved is money you can spend to buy new furniture for your new home.
 If you want to reduce your origination fee, here are five strategies to try:

 1. Shop Around

 No matter what you’re buying, one of the best ways to get a good deal is to shop around.
-Ask between three and five lenders for quotes on mortgages, including what they charge in origination fees.
-Get total dollar amounts for all the upfront fees charged, along with the interest rate being charged.
+Ask between three and five lenders for quotes on mortgages, including what their loan origination fee will be.
+Get a total dollar amount for the upfront fee charged, along with the interest rate being charged.

 3. Accept a Higher Interest Rate